-So this is the event you’d place this qualifying bet on.
+This is an ideal event to place the qualifying bet on.
 To do that you just need to calculate how much to Lay on the Betfair exchange against your £25 back stake, to complete the Matched Bet.
 We’ll work this out using another OddsMonkey tool…

 Calculating Your Lay Stake to Spread the Risk Equally

 This is a very important step, so take a little care.

 Provided you calculate the correct Lay stake, you will ensure an identical (or very close) profit/loss whatever outcome of the Stoke vs Newcastle fixture — win, lose or draw.
 Failure to do so can result in a costly mistake.

 To make this process as easy as possible, open up the Matched Betting Calculator from your OddsMonkey account.
 Enter the details of the bet like this:

-OddsMonkey Matched Betting calculator with the Stake, Back odds, Lay odds and Commission entered.
+OddsMonkey Matched Betting calculator with the bet type, Stake, Back odds, Lay odds and Commission entered.